 When he was profiled by the New York Times in 2016, he responded to the allegations via email.
 “It was settled to the satisfaction of all.
 I was hurt and upset—I am sure all were—but I am over it,” he wrote.
 “It was an unfortunate situation—mostly for the innocent bystanders of the families of those involved.”

-In a Variety cover story last fall, Affleck said: “People say whatever they want.
-Sometimes it doesn’t matter how you respond...
-I guess people think if you’re well-known, it’s perfectly fine to say anything you want.
+In a Variety cover story, Affleck said: “People say whatever they want.
+Sometimes it doesn’t matter how you respond… I guess people think if you’re well-known, it’s perfectly fine to say anything you want.
 I don’t know why that is.
 But it shouldn’t be because everybody has families and lives.”

-Affleck's critics fault the Academy for recognizing him.
+Affleck’s critics faulted the Academy for recognizing him.

-Journalists, from FiveThirtyEight editor-in-chief Nate Silver to New York Times and New York Magazine writer Angelica Jade and Rolling Stone film critic Peter Travers, have called out Affleck on Twitter, as has actress Wu.
+Journalists, from FiveThirtyEight editor-in-chief Nate Silver to New York Times and New York Magazine writer Angelica Jade and Rolling Stone film critic Peter Travers, all called out Affleck on Twitter leading up to his victory.

-The thrust of the critics' arguments is that receiving an Oscar—even just being nominated—will likely lead to Affleck gaining more power, money and influence in Hollywood.
-Granting men accused of hurting women more power, they say, perpetuates a cycle of sexism in the industry.
-Jade, for instance, argued it was hypocritical for the Academy to promote greater diversity (including gender diversity) at the same time as nominating Affleck.
+Many critics argued that giving Affleck an Oscar would lead to the actor gaining more power, money and influence in Hollywood.
+Rewarding men who abused women, they said, perpetuates a cycle of sexism in the industry.
+Jade, for instance, argued it was hypocritical for the Academy to promote greater diversity (including gender diversity) and nominate Affleck.

 Wu wrote, “He’s running for an award that honors a craft whose purpose is examining the dignity of the human experience & young women are deeply human” and then went on to suggest that the clout of the Affleck family has kept some silent in Hollywood.
 (Actor Matt Damon produced Manchester by the Sea.)
 She tweeted, “I’ve been counseled not to talk about this for career’s sake.
 F my career then, I’m a woman & human first.
 That’s what my craft is built on.”